vanling/docs/configuration/flows/operations.md

 ![Sleep](https://cdn.directus.io/docs/v9/configuration/flows/operations/operations-20220603A/sleep-20220603A.webp)

-This Operation pauses Operation Execution on the Flow for a given amount of milliseconds, then continues to the next Operation.
+This operation creates a delay in the Flow for a given amount of milliseconds, then continues to the next operation.

+If the operation executes successfully, a `null` value is appended onto its operation key.

 - **Milliseconds** — Define the number of milliseconds the Operation will pause.